-Comfortable to use and has nice, smooth sanding action thanks to low vibrations.
-Easy to control and extra foregrip makes it even easier.
+Comfortable to use and has a nice, smooth sanding action thanks to low vibrations.
+Easy to control, and extra foregrip makes it even easier.

 The dust bag collects the dust relatively well when clean and empty and only when running the sander at high speed for a few minutes.
 It changes dramatically with the shop vac attached.
 The dust level collection is near perfect, even when operating at lower speeds.

 The vibrations levels are extremely low from the lowest to highest speed settings.
 Working with this tool for hours won’t cause you any stress.

 Heavy duty case makes an excellent addition(you have to pay extra, though), and overall I recommend the